 Additionally, prescribed fire effectively reduces the quantity of low-value hardwood species that compete for moisture, nutrients, and sunlight.
 Intermittent burns also improve access to forests for timber management activities such as timber cruising and marking.
 Prescribed fire is one of the most cost-effective and beneficial tools in the habitat management of most desirable game and non-game species: browse production for Whitetail deer, and seed production for wild turkey and quail, to name a few.

-Best Times for a Burn
+Best Times for Prescribed Burns

 Registered foresters are often asked about the best time to conduct a prescribed burn.
 Historically, winter or dormant seasons produce the most consistent weather pattern that is conducive to prescribed burning.
 Typically, adequate soil moisture and cooler temperatures prevent damage to pine trees, and fuel and fire behavior are more predictable.
 During spring green-up, fuel, and weather conditions can vary, and desirable trees are susceptible to heat damage because of new bud growth.
 In older pine stands, late spring to early summer prescribed burning can be highly effective in controlling smaller hardwood stems that are one to three inches in diameter.
+If you’d like to learn more, consider consulting a forester!

 A key to successful burning is good fire breaks.
 Fire lines, either dozer lines or disked lanes, should be wide enough to allow access with four-wheelers or similar equipment.
 The entire perimeter of the burn area should have a good fire line.
 When using natural barriers such as a minor creek or drainage, there is a risk that the fire may cross the creek, and it is difficult to determine if the fire is out and safe to leave.
 Having interior fire lines to allow multiple firing locations is optimal.
 These lines help speed up burnout.
 Interior lines can be disked lines, dozer lines, or existing woods roads.